-Selective Laser Sintering
+Selective Laser Sintering (SLS)

-How Does Selective Laser Sintering Work?
+How Does SLS 3D Printing Work?

 The SLS machine begins sintering each layer of part geometry into a heated bed of nylon-based powder.
 After each layer is fused, a roller moves across the bed to distribute the next layer of powder.
 The process is repeated layer by layer until the build is complete.